GovTechSG/seed-documentation/offboard-device/mac-os-using-script.md

 <!--![successfully-offboarded-email](../images/macos-successfully-offboarded-email.png)-->

-?> **Additional information**<br>- We need 30 minutes to process your ticket.<br>- If you are still waiting to receive an email after 30 minutes, please submit a [TechPass support request](https://go.gov.sg/techpass-sr).
+?> **Additional information**<br>- We require up to 30 minutes to process your server-side offboarding request.<br>- If you are still waiting to receive an email after 30 minutes, please submit a [TechPass support request](https://go.gov.sg/techpass-sr).